Current Priorities and Plans for 2018-2019

 Partnerships addressing constraints to improved soil health practices

 Interest in soil health practices such as reducing tillage, planting winter cover crops, and using compost amendments has expanded greatly in recent years, yet constraints to adoption persist.
 This state-funded project facilitates collaboration among the many on-going efforts across the state to implement research, outreach, and policy solutions to address these constraints.

 New York Soil Health is supported through the New York State Environmental Protection Fund administered through the Department of New York Agriculture and Markets.

 Quantifying economic and environmental benefits.

 A statewide survey has been completed to identify costs and benefits of soil health practices.
 Survey results were published in two extension publications.
 Results will inform a more detailed analysis in collaboration with USDA-NRCS economists, farmers, and others.

 Strengthen partnerships and outreach.

-Since April 2017 through August 2018 we participated in 34 events reaching almost 2000 farmers and other stakeholders.
+Since 2017 NYSH has been involved in over 40 soil health events reaching more than 2200 farmers and other stakeholders.
 In addition to field days and workshops, this included Empire Farm Days, the NE Cover Crops Annual Conference, and the New York Soil Health Summit.
 A website has been established, and new curricula, resources, and a statewide communication strategy are being developed.

 Innovative cropping systems research.

 Soil health and productivity effects of a long-term organic systems project, and results of an apple orchard ground cover study, are being analyzed and prepared for publication.
 Future research plans include: evaluation of perennial grains; co-benefits of cover crops for white mold disease suppression; addressing unique challenges for vegetable crops; and key soil health indicators for apple orchard management.